cao-jacky/personal_portfolio/docs/experience.md

 I was a researcher and had split institution affiliation between the University of Oulu and the Norwegian University of Science and Technology.

+- Led a distributed team to prototype and evaluate augmented reality and AI-driven frameworks through iterative, experiment-based development.
+- Applied agile methodologies to deliver validated technical proofs-of-concept, one of which progressed to a published applied solution.
+- Guided students through hypothesis formulation, experiment design, and evaluation, strengthening mentoring and systems thinking skills.

 ---

 ## University of Oulu, Finland